jonfairbanks/docker-node-app/README.md

 To boot the container:
 `docker run -it -p 3000:8080 --name sample-app jonfairbanks/docker-node-app`

+To attach to a running container:
+`docker exec -it sample-app /bin/ash`

 This application is also available from Dockerhub under [jonfairbanks/docker-node-app](https://hub.docker.com/r/jonfairbanks/docker-node-app)